dingdang66686/WSL-Kernel-Anbox-autobuild/README.md

 # Auto build wsl2 kernel with ashmem and binder enabled.
 ---
 - To start a new build, just star this project.
+- After the complication is completed, the kernel can be downloaded from the artifacts